-Mark is a Seattle-based divorce and family law mediator, helping clients reach agreements on financial and parenting issues.
-As a child, he grew up in a divorced family, witnessing first-hand the impact of divorce on his parents and sibling.
+Mark is a Seattle divorce and family law mediator, helping clients reach agreements on financial and parenting issues.
+As a child, he grew up in a divorced family, witnessing first-hand the impact of divorce on his parents, siblings, and extended family.

-Mark handled his first divorce cases in the mid-1980s as a law clerk while in law school.
+After a short stint in the movie theater industry, Mark went to law school.
+He handled his first divorce cases in the mid-1980s as a law clerk before graduating.
 After becoming a lawyer in 1987, he represented clients in business, construction, tax, real estate, estate planning, commercial, and family law matters.

 Over time, divorce and family law became Mark’s main focus, where he soon became recognized as a skilled divorce litigator and negotiator.
 As part of his volunteer work, Mark helped write laws and court rules to help divorcing families, and taught lawyers and judges about divorce.
 Mark’s professional experience includes work on most anything that can arise in divorce and family law—including complex parenting, business, real estate, and other financial issues.

 In 2003, Mark became a pioneer in the Seattle Collaborative Divorce community.
 He completed his last family law trial in January 2007 to focus full-time on Collaborative Divorce and mediation.
 In 2020 he retired from all client representation to focus entirely on mediation.

 As mediator, Mark helps his clients from as early as the time they decide to consider divorce.
 He helps them develop short-term and long-term agreements to address issues without court intervention or unnecessary acrimony.
 With his experience, Mark understands the challenges of divorce.
 He can help clients achieve reality-based solutions that are supportive of their long-term goals, needs, and interests.
 Although Mark is based in Seattle, he offers virtual on-line mediation for people throughout Washington State.